TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The correct value was always higher due to this because allowing overlap means a phrase that has already be seen can be used.
 The minimum correct value for any series in the generated data was 33 for a maximum effect of 15.15% and both a mean and median effect of around 1/33 (3%).
 The corrected values are used in analysis, however, so the effect of this is infinitesimal being limited only to how much variety there was in the complexity metrics of the series chosen for the comparison grid.
+- Since the original data generation grid choices and data partitions were done with 3D binning based on the Higuchi fractal dimension instead of MPE (before the replacement), the variation in MPE values is much lower than desired.

 ## Conclusion